bhacia/cse15l-week2-labreport1/tutorial-week1.md

 ## Optimizing Remote Running
 In this section, you're going to make a small local edit to the random file you made earlier.
-Then you're going to copy it over to the remote server and run it!
+Then you're going to copy it over to the remote server and run it using these shortcuts below!

-![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-remote-running.png)

-Extra **useful** notes:
+**Useful** shortcuts:
-- You can write a command in quotes at the end of an ssh command to directly run it on the remote server!
+- You can write a command in quotes at the end of a `ssh` command to directly run it on the remote server!
 - You can use semicolons to run multiple commands on the same line in most terminals!
 - You can use the up-arrow on your keyboard to recall the last command that was run!

+![Image](https://bhacia.github.io/cse15l-week2-labreport1/vscode-remote-running.png)

+See how much easier it is?
+Without this process, you would've had to still move the file, log into the server, find where your Java file is, compile the file, then finally run the file.
+That could be at least 4 lines of code, which is about 130 keystrokes!
+However with these shortcuts, you only need to move the file, then compile and run the file remotely!
+That's 3 lines of code at most, and by using the up-arrow to recall old commands, you only use at most 40 keystrokes!
+You could use even less keystrokes by copying the name of your file!